-If you are unable to wear a facemask due to a disability which others may not see, you are encouraged to wear a sunflower lanyard.
-This will help our staff to recognise that you may need additional support.
+If you're unable to wear a facemask due to a disability which others may not see, you're encouraged to wear a sunflower lanyard.

 What is a hidden disability?

-A hidden disability isn’t always visible at first.
+A hidden disability is not always visible at first.

 This could be, for example: